wrld3d/wrld-example-app/README.md

 * [SDK Documentation](#sdk-documentation)
 * [License](#support)

-The [eeGeo SDK](http://www.eegeo.com/developers/) is a cross-platform, OpenGL-based library for [beautiful and customisable 3D maps](http://www.eegeo.com).
+This example app showcases the [eeGeo SDK](http://www.eegeo.com/), a cross-platform, OpenGL-based library for displaying beautiful and engaging 3D maps.

-This example app demonstrates how a developer can use the eeGeo 3D Maps SDK to display beautiful 3D maps on iOS, Android, and Windows PCs.
-It can be used as the basis for your own app, or can be used as a reference when integrating eeGeo's maps into an existing app.

-The eeGeo SDK is distributed as a C++ static library with headers.
-Most of this example application is also written in C++ and shared between platforms to reduce code duplication.

-If you want to see the app without building it yourself, see [Recce](https://www.eegeo.com/recce/) on Google Play and the App Store to try it out.
+### What does the eeGeo mapping platform have to offer?

+* Detailed 3D coverage for the whole of Canada, Great Britain, the United States, and more
+* Indoor maps in full 3D
+* Flexible themes, allowing you to change the style of your map
+* Customisable pins and markers
+* Support for custom 3D models and animation
+* Compatibility with iOS, Android, Windows, and OS X
+* Continuous deployment, meaning you get the latest features as they're developed

+Download our app, [Recce](https://www.eegeo.com/recce/), on Google Play or the App Store to see what the eeGeo SDK can do.
+Or [read on](#getting-started) to build the app yourself.

 ## Support